 Stem cell transplant

-A stem cell transplant (or bone marrow transplant) is done in a very small number of cases.
-The idea of a transplant is that healthy stem cells can make new healthy blood cells in your bone marrow.
-Transplants are not suitable for everyone.
-See page 53 for more details.
+Rarely, a stem cell transplant (or bone marrow transplant) is used to treat CLL.
+Transplants replace diseased cells with new healthy cells from a donor.
+Transplants are not suitable for every patient.
+See page 57 for more details.